edanshin/toy-robot-go/README.md

 command in the app src folder.
 The commands file should be a text file with a list of commands, delimited by new line.

-- To build the app, execute "go build" command in the app src folder.
+- To build the app, execute 'go build -ldflags="-s -w"' command in the app src folder.